 seattle

 Monsoon, 615 19th Avenue East.
 This is a place we’re very lucky to have so close to home, tucked away in the leafy part of Capitol Hill.
 Posh Vietnamese, strong on French influences and with a winning focus on high-quality ingredients (painted hills beef, mad hatcher eggs, etc.).
 The interior is minimal and attractive; open kitchen behind the bar.
 Prices are quite reasonable, but this is very much not a Chinatown dive; date night works here.
 Open every day for dinner, and now for lunch as well.
-On weekends there’s a lovely brunch, at which one can get dim sum (pieces ordered individually though, there’s not nearly enough volume here for the cart approach), broken rice bowls, banh xeo crêpes, or western things like eggs benedict and waffles, are very finely prepared.
+On weekends there’s a lovely brunch, at which one can get dim sum (pieces ordered individually though, there’s not nearly enough volume here for the cart), broken rice bowls, banh xeo crêpes, or western things like eggs benedict and waffles, are very finely prepared.
 Faves: catfish hot pot, green papaya salad, egg dishes, all the dim sum.
 Pretty much everything is good here.

 Anchovies & Olives.
 This has become perhaps our favorite place, because: it’s somehow light, in that one can go early or late or on a whim and feel instantly accommodated.
 The menu is short and sweet, and changes often.
 The dishes are interesting and might include things like, for instance, a little slab of grilled mackerel with the skin charred, the flesh succulent, on a bed of chorizo and wild mushrooms or some other such umami-intensive thing.
 The wines by the glass are very good.
 There’s a painting on the wall they should change.
 But otherwise the environment is appealing, dark and casual; the waitstaff hip and pierced, but not overly.